ChrisChln/Gallery/README.md

 # Image Processing Application

 A web-based image processing tool built with Django, offering a range of image editing features.
 This application allows users to upload images, editing and download image.
+Using AWS S3 for storage file, for local storage switch to local storage branch.

 ## Features